Maronato/EEPROM/readme.md

 # EEPROM Arduino Library

-Arduino library created for the AT24C16 board
+Arduino library created to interact with the AT24Cx chip family

 This library was used in the EA076 course at Unicamp